THE LAST STOP DINER

 Considering how fast the damn things were, Scott knew they would never make it.
 He slid to a stop, turned around, and braced himself, legs apart, as the thing jumped up on top of the Mustang parked at the gas pumps.
 He began firing in earnest, each report deafeningly loud.
 He couldn’t take the chance of missing, so he aimed instead at the back of the car.
 Just as the monster hopped off, one of the bullets hit their mark and the Mustang exploded, blowing the creature into one of the pumps and knocking it over.
 Flames engulfed it, and a loud high-pitched screeching noise began emanating from it, like the sound of a thousand lobsters being dropped into boiling water.

 Scott didn’t stay to watch.
 He ran for the Explorer, repeatedly pressing the unlock button as he neared the SUV.
 John was right behind him.
 They both dove in and Scott frantically jammed the key in the ignition, cranking the engine before he even had his door shut good.
 He slammed down the locks and they took off, sliding and squalling across the parking lot.
-Scott looked back as they slid sideways out onto the road.
+Scott glanced back as they slid sideways out onto the road.
 The alien cook-thing had come out and was already past the flaming gas pumps and halfway to them.
 Suddenly there was a loud WHUMP and the whole world seemed to erupt in a giant ball of flame as the underground tanks ignited.
 Neither Scott nor John had their seat belts on and were thrown forward from the concussion.
 The force of the explosion helped hurtle them out of the lot and onto the road, and Scott just barely managed to keep control of the SUV.

 He slammed on the brakes and looked back over his shoulder.